captain-exoplanet/misttborn/README.md

 # misttborn
-MISTTBORN is a Python code for fitting various exoplanet and stellar datasets.
+MISTTBORN (MCMC Interface for Synthesis of Transits, Tomography, Binaries, and Others of a Relevant Nature) is a Python code for fitting various exoplanet and stellar datasets.
 This code has been developed mostly by Marshall Johnson.
 Note that the code is in many ways still a work in progress; not all planned features have been implemented, and while the code works for every case I have thrown at it yet, I have not rigorously tested it in edge cases.
 Bug reports appreciated!

 NOTE: This repository is still being populated!
 Some code may be missing and the instructions may be incomplete.